antirez/freakwan/README.md

 The receiver will accumulate (for a given maximum time) message fragments having the same Message ID field value.
-Once all the fragments are received, the origianl message is generated from the fragments, where the fragment flag is cleared, the data sections of all the fragments are glued together (but discarding the last two bytes of each packet), and finally the message is passed for processing to the normal FreakWAN path inside the FreakWAN stack.
+Once all the fragments are received, the origianl message is generated from the fragments, where the `Fragment` flag is cleared, the data sections of all the fragments are glued together (but discarding the last two bytes of each packet), and finally the message is passed for processing to the normal FreakWAN path inside the FreakWAN stack.
 The software should make sure that fragments don't accumulate